 The value of stock can also be misleading, but this will vary depending on industry, and some stock is worth less than recorded on the balance sheet or very hard to sell.

-Again this is looking at the balance sheet but taking a view on how the company is funded, so its long term liabilities.
 Looking at whether the company is funded by debt or equity allows you to see whether they are tied into repayments which can put a strain on the business.
-You can also see if there are other types of long term debt, typically mortgages, where repayments can be burdensome.
+You can also see if there are other types of long-term debt, typically mortgages, where repayments can be burdensome.
 In abbreviated accounts it’s not always clear what everything is but it’s a good starting point.

 Profit & Loss